MCU-Daydream/Thursday-Afternoon-Teachin/README.md

 - If you have Psych Engine running:
   - Put the mod inside of your mods folder and relaunch the game.
-  - Make sure it's all enabled, you can enable it by clicking "enable all".
+    - Make sure it's all enabled, you can enable it by clicking "enable all" and it will restart the game on exit.